 Hospice care is a holistic approach to meeting the needs of the individual receiving the care, in addition to his / her family members.
 Getting started with care as quickly as possible allows maximum time to receive the resources, comfort, and support needed for the most peaceful transition possible.

 For answers to any other questions about hospice care, contact Seniorcorp at 757-640-0557.
-Our experienced home health aides in Virginia Beach and nearby areas can share additional helpful information with regards to the benefits associated with hospice care, and provide you with a free of charge in-home consultation.
-Reach out to us today to learn more about the many options for home care services that are available to you.
+Our experienced home health aides in Norfolk, VA and the nearby areas can share additional helpful information with regards to the benefits associated with hospice care, and provide you with a free of charge in-home consultation.
+Reach out to us today to learn more about the many options for senior home care in Norfolk, VA and nearby areas that are available to you.